Fact Check: Trump Administration Document And Its 3,000 Deaths A Day Scenario

 To see an incomplete version of his work disseminated and discussed so publicly was all the more unnerving since it's obvious from the graph that the simulations he's run thus far are not that robust — since they fail to predict the actual number of deaths to date.
 "Yes, this has been my day: having Nate Silver criticize my intermediate work on Twitter," he says, referring to the prominent blogger.
 "Which is," he adds with a chuckle, "you know, a great feeling."

+Lessler says the scenarios factored in include some "under which current measures are moderately effective.
+And then they become half as effective going forward."
+Other scenarios "include the assumption that current measures are highly effective and they're half as effective going forward as current measures expire."

+But Lessler stresses that regardless, the point remains that these are not the full set of scenarios that need to be run in order to produce a complete projection: "The salient issue is that this is preliminary work."

-So how many COVID-19 deaths would be predicted by a complete version of Lessler's model?
+How many COVID-19 deaths would be predicted by a complete version of Lessler's model?

 Lessler says that while he has added in more simulations than the ones reflected in the internal document, he's still finalizing his projection.
 And in any case, once that work is complete, Hopkins' contract with FEMA prevents him from disclosing the results to the public.
 That said, Lessler cautions that the incomplete projection published in The New York Times of more than 200,000 new cases and more than 3,000 new deaths per day by June 1 is just one of many possible scenarios.
 And right now, "I do not know if it is likely."